Term Insurance Grace Period

 Grace period table for various frequencies of premium payment

-The grace period for the payment of TI premium varies depending on the frequency of the premium payment.
+The grace period for the payment of TI premium varies depending on the premium payment frequency.
 The following table illustrates the grace period for various premium payment frequencies.

 PREMIUM PAYMENT FREQUENCY GRACE PERIOD